discord-php/DiscordPHP/docs/src/pages/api/04_parts/04_message.md

 ### Reply to a message

 Sends a "reply" to the message.
-Note that this is not the same as the implemented replies in Discord (those will be implemented in version 6.0.0), but in the form `"<@id_of_message_author>, <content>"`.
 Returns the new message in a promise.

 #### Parameters